What to expect

 Throughout your family’s participation in the study, your child will be asked to perform some tasks that are for research purposes only.
 These tasks include but are not limited to: taking a test for color blindness, collection of vital signs and measures of physical fitness.

-As COVID-19 restrictions on medical procedures have lifted, we have resumed scanning procedures while taking the utmost care for your family’s safety.
-Study participants will complete EEG and MRI imaging to investigate overall brain structure and function.
+Study participants will complete EEG imaging to investigate overall brain function.
 Participants will complete tasks and tests during their imaging session.
 All imaging data collected will be used for research purposes and will not be provided to study participants as part of their feedback report.
-Participants will only be made aware of any abnormalities if indicated via the MRI brain scan.

 Subscribe to Our Newsletter